Identifying and characterizing superspreaders of low-credibility content on Twitter: Discussion

 \section{Discussion}

 In this paper we address two research questions at the core of the digital misinformation problem.
-Specifically, we compare the efficacy of several metrics in identifying superspreaders of misinformation on Twitter (RQ1).
+Specifically, we compare the efficacy of several metrics in identifying superspreaders of low-credibility content on Twitter (RQ1).
 We then employ the best performing metrics to qualitatively describe these problematic accounts (RQ2).

-The FIB-index and Influence metrics display similar (and near-optimal) performance in identifying superspreaders.
+The $h$-index and Influence metrics display similar (and near-optimal) performance in identifying superspreaders.
 However, the accounts identified by Influence share a larger proportion of tweets that do \textit{not} link to low-credibility sources.
-This makes the FIB-index preferable as a tool to identify misinformation superspreaders; mitigation measures would likely remove or restrict the spread of \textit{all} information shared by those accounts.
-On the other hand, some bad actors may intentionally introduce harmless content into their feed in hopes of masking their deleterious behavior.
+This makes the $h$-index preferable as a tool to identify superspreaders of low-credibility content because mitigation measures are likely to remove or restrict the spread of \textit{all} information shared by those accounts.
+On the other hand, some bad actors may intentionally post harmless content to mask their deleterious behavior.

-The dismantling analysis illustrates that 10 superspreaders (0.003\% of accounts) were responsible for originating over 34\% of the misinformation shared during the eight months that followed their identification, and 1,000 accounts (0.25\%) were responsible for more than 70\%.
-This highlights a stunning concentration of responsibility for the diffusion of misinformation on Twitter.
-Superspreaders are not only responsible for disseminating most untrustworthy content, but also for posting more toxic language than the average misinformation sharer.
+The dismantling analysis reveals a striking concentration of influence.
+It shows that just 10 superspreaders (0.003\% of accounts) were responsible for originating over 34\% of the low-credibility content in the eight months following their identification.
+Furthermore, a mere 0.25\% of accounts (1,000 in total) accounted for more than 70\% of such content.
+This highlights the significant role of these superspreaders, further exacerbated by their use of more toxic language than that of average content sharers.

-A manual classification of the active superspreaders reveals that over half are heavily involved in political conversation.
-Despite the fact that the vast majority are conservative, they include the official accounts of both the Democratic and Republican parties.
+A manual classification of the active superspreaders we identify reveals that over half are heavily involved in political conversation.
+Although the vast majority are conservative, they include the official accounts of both the Democratic and Republican parties.
 Additionally, we find a substantial portion of nano-influencer accounts, prominent broadcast television show hosts, contrarian scientists, and anti-vaxxers.
 This diverse group of users illustrate various motivations for spreading untrustworthy content: fame, money, and political power.